bbaga/github-scheduled-reminder-app/docs/template-config.md

 Default: `false`

 #### `delete-old-messages`
-When `delete-old-messages` is to `true`, previous notifications will be found based on the Slack channel and the Slack Bot's username and then deleted.
+When `delete-old-messages` is `true`, previous notifications will be found based on the Slack channel and the Slack Bot's username and then deleted.
 To fully enable this feature, the [`SLACK_API_USER_TOKEN`](https://github.com/bbaga/github-scheduled-reminder-app#slack_api_user_token) has to be provided as well.

 ##### Required scopes